Shops and Cafe, Childers: History

 54–58 Churchill Street, comprising three shops and a cafe, was erected c.
-1912 in Childers' main street, for local farmers Robert Gant and William Brand.
+1912 in Childers' main street, for local farmers Robert Gant and William Brand (senior).

 The town of Childers grew up around a railway terminus opened in 1887 to facilitate timber getting in the Isis Scrub.
 By 1903, when the Isis Shire Council was formed, Childers had become the administrative centre of a prosperous sugar growing region with several local sugar mills and a large seasonal population, including, until the turn of the century, Kanaka labourers, who came to cut cane.
 From the 1950s increasing mechanisation in the sugar industry resulted in a decreasing population.
 In the 1980s, Childers, whilst remaining a "sugar town" also became known as a "heritage town", with much of the main street being listed by the National Trust as part of a conservation area.

 In common with a number of other Queensland towns, Childers was surveyed as a private town rather than by surveyors appointed by the colonial government.
 In the 1890s much of the main street, including this site, was subdivided into small allotments.
 The site (known as resub 9) was acquired by William Thompson and Robert Dinnie of Childers in 1895 from Frederick John Charlton and Henry Jardine Gray.
 In the following year it was transferred to Robert Hancock; after his death in 1898, it passed to trustees.
 By 1900 a single skinned timber shop, probably known as Cocking's store is known to have been on the site.
 In March 1902 fire destroyed many of the shops along the southern side of Childers' main street, which were subsequently replaced by masonry buildings.
 The timber store on resub 9 was, however, spared.

 In 1908, the property was acquired by Gant and Brand.
 By 1912, the timber shop had been replaced by the existing masonry building, believed to have been designed by Bundaberg architect, FH Faircloth, who was responsible for the design of many of the new buildings erected after the 1902 fire.
 In that year, resub 9 was subdivided.
 Sub 1 (nos 54 and 56) remained with Gant and Brand; sub 2 containing the Marble Cafe (no 58) was acquired by John Comino.